 Updated each month, our own London events listings include over one hundred current club nights and parties, community and Pride events, arts, stage and film offerings, festivals, gatherings and more - with links and maps for host venues.
 For more listings for each of our 230 cities see "Events" on the tool bar of each destination.
 The largest, most popular 75-100 of these command our primary focus - but resource links are provided for all we can find.

 Ginger Beer, formerly an online Lesbian guide to London, is now a messageboard.
 Meatzine, the cult gay pin-up zine, publishes print and online magazines and calendars - and also throws parties now and then.

 GayStarNews, an international LGBTI website, covers British news.

 The LGBT Underground blog covers “Urban LGBT Talent” from the UK, and worldwide, with info on local live music performances, hiphop, poetry/ spoken word events, videos, promos; and events such as QueerFest.

-Several recent events have marked the 50th anniversary of the partial decriminalisation of homosexuality in England: Same-sex desire and gender identity, The British Museum proposes that "the past is much queerer than we have often thought;" a Tate Britain exhibition featured Queer British Art 1861–1967; and 'Queer Tours of London – A Mince Through Time’ have been set up to support London’s current queer activism, culture and performance in all its glory - in partnership with the Peter Tatchell Foundation, fighting for human rights and justice across the globe.
+Several recent events have marked the 50th anniversary of the partial decriminalisation of homosexuality in England: Same-sex desire and gender identity, The British Museum recently proposed that "the past is much queerer than we have often thought;" a Tate Britain exhibition featured Queer British Art 1861–1967; and 'Queer Tours of London – A Mince Through Time’ have been set up to support London’s current queer activism, culture and performance in all its glory - in partnership with the Peter Tatchell Foundation, fighting for human rights and justice across the globe.
 Also see A Queer Walk Through British Art, by the Tate.